-All linked products, clothing, and gear are things that I have personally purchased and used, or are recommended by my family and fellow travelers.
-Some links are through affiliate programs, where I have an opportunity to earn a commission from purchases.
+A Note About Links: All linked services, products, clothing, and gear are things that I have personally purchased and used, or are recommended by my family and trusted fellow travelers.
+Some links are through affiliate programs, where I have an opportunity to earn a commission from your purchases - at no additional cost to you.

 Christina planned her first vacation at age 13 when her parents handed her a Washington D.C. guidebook before the next family vacation and has never stopped planning and coordinating trips since then.